Pros and Cons of Buying Two Wedding Dresses

 As such, the first rule of considering multiple dresses is to be ruthless.
 Choose the right dress, or dresses, for your wedding, but don’t let an impulse guide you into buying multiple options.

 Many brides who choose to wear two dresses on their wedding day will choose a ceremony dress and a reception dress.
-The ceremony dress is often the more formal and traditional of the two options, and the one in which the bride takes her formal wedding photographs.
+The ceremony dress is often the more formal and traditional of the two options.
+It's also the one in which the bride takes her formal wedding photographs and will walk down the aisle in.
 The reception dress is often a more fun, or unique, style that’s suited for dancing and moving around.

 Think about your own wedding plans.
 If you are planning a beautiful, traditional ceremony and a raucous afterparty, you might want a stunning ball gown to walk down the aisle in and a fitted dress to wear on the dance floor.
 Or, maybe your reception will have a 1920s theme, but you want your ceremony to be more traditional.

-Whatever the plan, the important thing to keep in mind when choosing two dresses is that each should fit the atmosphere of the occasion.
+Whatever the plan, the important thing to keep in mind when buying two wedding dresses is that each should fit the atmosphere of the occasion.

 When you have two wedding dresses, you must plan to change once the wedding is already underway.
 Don’t underestimate the logistics of this decision.
-Brides who change into a second dress will need to make sure the dress travels with them, there is somewhere to store the first dress once it’s off, and that there is space to finish any adjustments to hair, makeup, or jewelry that must be made.
+Brides who change into a second dress will need to make sure the dress travels with them.
+Also be sure there is somewhere to store the first dress once it’s off, and that there is space to finish any adjustments to hair, makeup, or jewelry.
 And don’t forget: The earrings, lipstick, or updo that matched a dramatic ceremonial gown might not work for a beaded, high-neck reception dress.

 Every bride is unique, and the style of your second wedding dress is something only you can decide.
 However, if you’re debating whether or not two dresses is right for you, consider the variety of options that often make an ideal second wedding dress.